cs3213-fse/cs3213-fse.github.io/docs/index.md

 ## Material Uploaded

-All materials on CS3213 (AY 2021/2022) has been uploaded, if you are interested in the resource, please check [Lecture](lecture.md) and [Project](project.md)
+All materials on CS3213 (AY 2021/2022) have been uploaded, if you are interested in the resource, please check [Lecture](lecture.md) and [Project](project.md).

 ## Collaboration

-If you are a researcher or teaching staff in universities who are interested in adpating our resource for your own teaching purpose, please contact <abhik@comp.nus.edu.sg>
+If you are a researcher or teaching staff in universities who are interested in adpating our resources for your own teaching purpose, please contact <abhik@comp.nus.edu.sg>.